-Choices among alternative energy sources - renewable energies, energy efficiency, nuclear power, fossil fuels with carbon capture - these are local matters.
-But decision to phase out coal use unless the $CO_2$ is captured is a global imperative, if we are to preserve the wonders of nature, our coastlines, and our social and economic well being.
+Choices among alternative energy sources are local matters.
+But a moratorium on new coal-fired power plants, with later coal phase-out unless the CO_2 is captured, is a global imperative, if we are to preserve the wonders of nature, our coastlines, and our social and economic well being.